powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 The default value is `false`.

 **simulShunt**
-The `simulShunt` property is an optional property that defines whether the load-flow is allowed to change sections of a shunt compensator with multiple sections or not.
+The `simulShunt` property is an optional property that defines whether the load flow is allowed to change sections of a shunt compensator with multiple sections or not.
 The default value is `false`.

 ### Default configuration